 - All six sites located more than a mile from any potential source had detectable pesticide residues.

-The impacts of drift — such as declining tree health and eventual death — have become evident during our six years of monitoring.
+The impacts of drift — such as declining tree health and eventual death — have become evident during our years of monitoring.
 These declines in tree health have also been observed and documented by managers of public lands, private landowners, and outdoor enthusiasts across Illinois, and much of the Midwestern and Southern United States.

 Declining tree health triggers a cascading series of adverse impacts to our natural areas, public spaces, and home landscapes alike.
 The death of valuable trees like oaks causes financial, aesthetic, and psychological distress to property owners and communities.